 Support groups can help connect families who have a child or other family member affected with glutaric acidemia with a supportive community of people who have experience and expertise in living with the condition.
 These organizations offer resources for families, affected individuals, health care providers, and advocates.

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with a physician who specializes in metabolism, a dietician who can help plan your child’s specialized diet, or other medical resources in your community.
 Some children with glutaric acidemia, type I (GA-1) have developmental delays.
-If you think that your baby is not meeting his or her developmental milestones, ask your baby’s about the next steps in accessing a developmental evaluation and care.
+If you think that your baby is not meeting their developmental milestones, ask your baby’s about the next steps in accessing a developmental evaluation and care.

 Because GA-1 is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for GA-1, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
 The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

 Sarah Grace is a young girl who was diagnosed with glutaric acidemia, type I (GA-1) through newborn screening.
 Sarah has faced many health challenges, but her family is optimistic about the future.
-You can read her story on a website dedicated to her.
+You can read her story on this website dedicated to her.

 Julia is a young girl with GA-1.
 Learn about her struggles and successes in this inspiring video posted on YouTube.